MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

 MEGA Don Quijote Shibuya Basics

-• Opening hours: Normally 24 hours a day, 7 days a week.
-Temporary inventory closures can happen, so check the official store page before visiting.
+• Opening hours: Normally open 24 hours a day with no regular closing day.
+Temporary closures or adjusted hours can happen, so check the official store page before a late-night or early-morning visit.

-• Location: About a 5-minute walk from Shibuya Station, near Shibuya Scramble Crossing.
+• Location: Around a short walk from Shibuya Station, near Shibuya Scramble Crossing and the main shopping streets.

-• Store layout: The store spans multiple levels from B1 to 7F.
+• Store layout: The main building spans B1 to 7F.

 • Tax-free requirement: Bring your original physical passport with the correct entry record.
 Copies and digital photos are not accepted.